 - What a person should learn or master.

 - How will you track and evaluate progress?

 - What are the retreat options?

-A top project manager knows the personal stuff of each team member as much as professional.
+A great project manager knows equally well the personal and professional aspects of each team member.

-It is your ability to feel emotional state of another person, understand the circumstances.
+It’s your ability to feel the emotional state of another person, understand the circumstances.
 However, too much empathy and you will burn out.